apluslms/a-plus/doc/AUTH.md

 (generally A+) to sign a token for them:

     taud, string
-        The public key of the party who is to be the audience of the new token. turl, string
+        The UID of the party who is to be the audience of the new token. turl, string
         The URL of the party who is to be the audience of the new token.
-This requires the authority to know what the public key of said URL is.
+This requires the authority to know what the UID of said URL is.

 ## JWT verification

 A receiver should reject a request if

-- the aud does not match the receiver's public key
+- the aud does not match the receiver's UID
-- the receiver does not recognize the issuer public key
+- the receiver does not recognize the issuer UID
-- the signature cannot be verified using the issuer public key
+- the signature cannot be verified using the issuer UID
 - any of the permission claims is invalid: a claim is invalid if
     - the issuer does not have the authority to authorize the claim, and
     - the receiver cannot verify the claim themselves (either does not